bcharrow/matlab_rosbag/COMPILING.md

     cmake .. -DROS_BUILD_STATIC_LIBS:=true && make

-Now check in ../lib and copy the static version of the library to LIB_DIR.
+Now check in ../lib and copy the static version of the library to LIB_DIR. where LIB_DIR is a directory where you will put all of the static libraries.

 ### [Boost](http://www.boost.org/users/download/)